kinoshitayoshihiro/composer2/docs/data_note_schema.md

 Columns marked with * are optional and can be omitted with `--no-cc` or `--no-bend` when high-resolution controller or pitch-bend data is not needed.
 CC11 columns are included only when `--include-cc11` is specified.
+Future revisions will add explicit CC columns for automatically generated expression and sustain data.

 Bar and position derive from PrettyMIDI ticks: